 Tuesdays through Sundays – Hourly from 10 am – 4 pm, with the last tour starting at 3 pm.

 Experience our signature tour, “What We Treasure”, delivered by Cultural Ambassadors who share their own stories and first-hand cultural experiences.
 Throughout this tour your group will view artifacts and hear stories that give an overview of the past and present way of life of the Squamish and Lil’wat peoples.
-This tour includes a welcome song, short film, and exhibit tour. *What We Treasure Tour will be replaced by the Paddling through the Nations Tour at 11am and 3pm on Thursdays – Sunday until Sept 29th, 2022.
+This tour includes a welcome song, short film, and exhibit tour.

 Regular Hours of Operation: